 - 2 tbsp fresh thyme and/or rosemary, minced

 - In a medium glass bowl whisk the yeast, honey, and lukewarm water.
 Cover with a dish towel and let sit for 5 minutes.
 It should be frothy and foamy (If it doesn't, check your water temperature or yeast expiration date and try again).

-- Add the flour and 2 ½ teaspoon of the kosher salt to a large bowl.
+- Add the flour and 2 ½ tsp of the kosher salt to a large bowl.
 Mix with a silicone spatula or oiled wooden spoon until a loose sticky dough forms and it is well mixed.

-- Pour 4 tablespoon of the olive oil into a bowl, coating the sides.
+- Pour 4 tbsp of the olive oil into a bowl, coating the sides.
 Add the dough and coat it with the oil on top.
 Cover with plastic wrap and set in the fridge for 18 to 24 hours.

-- Butter a 13” x 9” baking pan then pour 1 tablespoon olive oil in the center and spread out, make sure you get it all the way up the sides.
+- Butter a 13” x 9” baking pan then pour 1 tbsp olive oil in the center and spread out, make sure you get it all the way up the sides.
 Both butter and oil ensure the bread will come out easy.

 - Preheat the oven to 425 degrees.

 - Cut the tops off the garlic heads to expose some of the cloves inside.
 Pour some olive oil onto the garlic and sprinkle with salt and pepper.

 - Wrap in a tin foil pouch and bake in the oven for 45 minutes to an hour or until the garlic is completely softened and roasted.

 - Remove from the oven, let cool then squeeze the roasted garlic out of the garlic head shell into a bowl and set aside to cool.